kodecocodes/swift-style-guide/README.markdown

 ## Project Structure

+### CocoaPods

+First of all you should install CocoaPods.
+We use [CocoaPods](https://cocoapods.org/) to manage our libs version.

+This dependency is necessary to use the tool bellow to generate our project structure correctly, including the `podfile`.

 ### Liftoff

 If you're creating a new project please install this tool.
 We use [liftoff](https://github.com/thoughtbot/liftoff) to generate all new projects with a standard project structure.

 To start a new project you should get our `liftoffrc` file and the `liftoff folder` that contains the `templates folder`.
 The files are located in `resources` folder and please always keep an updated version of this files.

 After download and put these files into your workspace folder you need to rename `liftoffrc` to `.liftoffrc` and `liftoff` to `.liftoff`.
 These steps are necessary to make liftoff use them to configure the project.